ryukirisame/learningRedis/learning.md

 | no | Fastest | Low | Up to 30 seconds (OS dependent) |

 ### AOF Compaction - Rewriting the log file
 - Overtime, AOF file grows large.
+If a key is incremented a million times, the AOF will contain one million lines of log data.
-So, periodically, the entire AOF file is re-written for compaction.
+- So, periodically, the entire AOF file is re-written for compaction.
 - Example:
 ```bash
 Original AOF:                    After Rewrite: